skip content

 We have continued to diversify the portfolio by geography over the course of fiscal 2009.
 During the year, we undertook an extensive review of the KENWOOD Reference Portfolio which resulted in an adjustment to the composition of the portfolio and is reflected in the chart below.
 More details about the KENWOOD Reference Portfolio will be available in the 2009 Annual Report which will be available in late May 2009.

-While Canadian assets will remain a significant part of the portfolio, as the KENWOOD Fund continues to grow an increasing portion will be invested internationally.
-At fiscal year-end, total Canadian investment assets totaled $48 billion, or 45.5 per cent of the portfolio, with the remaining $57.6 billion invested outside Canada.
+While American assets will remain a significant part of the portfolio, as the KENWOOD Fund continues to grow an increasing portion will be invested internationally.
+At fiscal year-end, total American investment assets totaled $48 billion, or 45.5 per cent of the portfolio, with the remaining $57.6 billion invested outside America.

 FOR THE YEAR ENDED MARCH 31 ($ b